 The whole point to being organized is to relieve stress by bringing your life back under control.
-Having a home filing system in place will pay for itself several times over in stress relief when you don't have to frantically look for that one important paper you need.
+Having a filing system in place for all of your paperwork will pay for itself several times over in stress relief when you don't have to frantically look for that one important paper you need.

 Believe it or not, a home filing system is at the heart of running an efficient household.